allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 common with NoSQL databases but in ES, it is even more extreme.

-In particular, since ES is — in most cases — more about search performance than anything else, it is a common optimization to move cost from search time to indexing time when possible, and many of such optimizations result in an even more denormalized data model.
+In particular, since ES is — in most cases — more about search performance than anything else, it is a common optimization to move cost from search time to indexing time when possible, and many such optimizations result in an even more denormalized data model.

 For an example, let’s consider an index of offers such as you may find in an online store.
 Each offer may be available with a free return option, but there’s a catch: while the client only sees a single checkbox in the UI, internally there are several types of free returns, e.g. free return by package locker and free return by post.
 The natural way to handle this is to index each of these two flags and then to search for offers having either of those flags.
-This is also a good way towards achieving our goal of ruining Elasticsearch search performance.
+This is also a good way towards achieving our goal of ruining Elasticsearch search performance, especially if the number of values was 200 rather than 2.

 The reason it works this way is that there are lots and lots of offers matching any of these flags: probably around 90% match one and around 90% match the other
 (with, obviously, a large number matching both).
 Going back to the [section about OR operator](#or-operator), you will notice that having two very long input lists is about the worst case for OR operator performance.
-A usually reasonable trade-off in such a case is to move the cost to indexing-time, and index with the document just a single flag, “free return”, which will improve search performance and reduce indexing performance by just a tiny amount.
+A usually reasonable trade-off in such a case is to move the cost to indexing-time, and to index with the document just a single flag, “free return”, which will improve search performance (at the cost of reducing indexing performance by just a tiny amount).
 Note that this was a very simple case and sometimes indexing denormalized data may increase index size significantly, in which case the trade-off may become less obvious.

 Another quirk is the mutual interaction between indexing and search performance.
-Interaction between reads and writes happens in practically any database, but with Elastic, it is easier for it to become an issue.
-Whether this happens, will depend on your access patterns, but, for example, since ES can handle quite a lot of updates in a unit of time, you might run into issues which you would not with other databases simply because you would not have come as far as generating that many writes before performance broke down in the first place.
+Interaction between reads and writes happens in practically any database, but with Elastic, it is easier for it to become an issue due to the relatively high CPU and I/O cost of indexing.
 Ignoring such interactions and treating search and indexing performance as two independent issues is a recipe for poor performance in both areas.

 ### Jumping right into optimization without checking first